Artist Statement

-I was born outside of Los Angeles, California to immigrant parents from China, by way of Indonesia, and Italy, by way of Mexico.
-I hold a Bachelor of Arts degree in art history from Vassar College, an Associate of Arts degree in graphic design from The Art Institutes of North Hollywood, and received continued education in the field of studio art from Art Center, the University of Southern California, and the University of California, Los Angeles.
-My work has been exhibited in Tubac Center for the Arts, Las Lagunas Art Gallery, RAW Artists: Orange County, and El Velorio among others.
+Jasmin Iskandar de Caro was born outside of Los Angeles, California to immigrant parents from Mexico, Italy, and China by way of Indonesia.
+She holds a Bachelor of Arts degree in art history from Vassar College, an Associate of Arts degree in graphic design from The Art Institutes of North Hollywood, and has received continued education in the field of studio art from Art Center, the University of Southern California, and the University of California, Los Angeles.
+Iskandar de Caro received her Montessori teaching certificate from the Montesori Training Centre of British Columbia and was initiated to the Master level of Usui Reiki in 2019.
+Her work has been exhibited in Tubac Center for the Arts, Las Lagunas Art Gallery, RAW Artists: Orange County, El Velorio, and the Ann Arbor Art Fair among others.

 “…into the dark forest, into the world of fire, of original experience.”